 5. Legal status: choosing the right structure

-- Micro-entreprise: simplified system, suitable for start-ups, but with a sales ceiling (€77,700 in 2025).
+- Micro-enterprise: simplified regime, suitable for start-ups, but with a turnover cap (€77,700 in 2025)

 - EURL / SASU: credible, secure for development, ideal for hiring

-The choice will depend on :
+The choice will depend on:

-- The volume of business envisaged
+- The anticipated volume of business

-- The level of legal protection required
+- The level of legal protection sought

 - The desire to deduct expenses